Simerax/Pod-Extractor/README.md

 ### `Parser Tags`

-Since [Pod::Generator](https://metacpan.org/pod/Pod::Generator) gives you multiple values for your parsing you can choose which to use via Parser Tags.
+Since [Pod::Extractor](https://metacpan.org/pod/Pod::Extractor) gives you multiple values for your parsing you can choose which to use via Parser Tags.
 Maybe you only want the Filecontent and not its Path.

-        use Pod::Generator qw(:PARSER_TAGS); # import Parser tags into namespace
+        use Pod::Extractor qw(:PARSER_TAGS); # import Parser tags into namespace

-        my $generator = Pod::Generator->new({
+        my $generator = Pod::Extractor->new({
                 root => 'lib',
                 target => 'docs',
                 parser => sub {